 |It's still not perfect.
 I'm letting it settle and will continue to work with it until it's just right.|

-But it looks much better it is than a stupid, needy, never satisfied lawn.
+But it looks much better than a stupid, needy, never satisfied lawn.

 And now, the South Lawn